If you’ve been invited for an interview, you’ll have a better chance of getting the job if you’re prepared.

 The interview panel will usually have two or more people.
 They'll work in the area that you've applied to join.
 During the interview they’ll ask you:

 - a standard set of questions relating to the essential criteria of the role

 - specific questions about your responses on the job application form

 - questions relating to breaks in employment (if relevant)

 Depending on the criteria, you may be asked to complete specific tasks as part of the interview process.
-They're designed to give us better insight into your abilities and skills.
+These are designed to give us a better insight into your abilities and skills.
 These could include: